sintefmath/tinia/tutorials/tutorial2/tutorial2.md

 Tutorial 2: Specifying GUI (part 1){#tut_tutorial2}
 ===

-In this tutorial we build upon [Tutorial 1](@ref tut_tutorial1) and build a more complex graphical user interface using the Tinia framework.
+In this tutorial we build upon [Tutorial 1](@ref tut_tutorial1) to create a more complex graphical user interface using the Tinia framework.

 Familiarity with basic OpenGL and C++ with object orientation is assumed.